container based virtualization

 Not a DCI solution ( no arp reduction, first-hop gateway localization, no inbound traffic steering i.e, LISP )

 ** VXLAN has no built-in security features.
 Anyone who gains access to the core network can insert traffic into segments.
-The VXLAN transport network must be secure, as no existing Firewall or Intrusion Prevention System (IPS) equipment has visibility into the VXLAN traffic.
+The VXLAN transport network must be secure, as no existing firewall or intrusion prevention system (IPS) equipment can be seen in the VXLAN traffic.

 *** Recent versions have Unicast VXLAN.
 Nexus 1000V release 4.2(1)SV2(2.1)